 Birth of the Modern World, or Introduction to Gender Studies, or permission of instructor.

-This course offers an introduction to the theories and methods of history as a field of knowledge.
-As in past iterations of the course, our theme for the block will be “Gender, Sexuality, and Activism since the 1960s” and students will take up independent research projects related to this broad topic.
-This year, however, our shared course readings will focus somewhat more narrowly on the history of LGBTQ social movements in comparative and transnational perspective.
-Students will learn about (and have an opportunity to research) the diffusion of LGBTQ identities and social movements across Europe and beyond, from the 1970s to the 1990s.
-We will also examine how LGBTQ activists interfaced with states, international bodies, and international legal regimes—as well as with one another.
+This course offers an introduction to the theories and methods of history as a field of knowledge, with a thematic focus on LGBT activism.
+Students will learn about (and have an opportunity to research) the diffusion of LGBT identities and social movements across Europe and beyond, from the 1970s to the 1990s.
+We will also examine how LGBT activists interfaced with states, international bodies, and international legal regimes—as well as with one another.
 As such, the course is likely to be interest to students in HD, WP, and IJ.

 We will begin with an exploration of what distinguishes history from other disciplinary ways of knowing.
 We will touch upon various historiographical traditions, with a particular focus on the unique contributions of historians of gender and sexuality.
 From here, we will critically examine the ways historians have written about our chosen theme.
 Working with a handful of example essays, we will consider such questions as: the words historians use; their narrative style, sources, methods, organization, and framing; their assumptions about historical causation and human nature; and their application (or avoidance) of social-scientific theory.